dlang/DIPs/DIPs/DIP1NNN-MVF.md

 DMD will also be updated with a new `version` identifier `D_SystemByDefault` that will be set to `true` any time the compiler is invoked with `-revert=safeByDefault` or neither flag.
 Utilizing D's existing conditional compilation and design-by-introspection features, users will be able to use `D_SystemByDefault` in their code to futher manage the transition with greater detail and greater precision, as illustrated below.

-These new compiler features will give early adopters to either opt-in or opt-out of the safe-by-default feature before either action becomes compulsory.

 ```D
 // Ensuring a module is only compilable with a `@safe`-by-default compiler
 module myModule;